13 Easy Vegetables to Direct Sow

 Turnip:

-This article was originally published on February 19, 2016.
-It has been updated with additional information, photos, and video.
+This article was originally published in February 2016.
+It has been updated in 2025 with new details, tips, and resources to help you successfully direct sow seeds in your garden.

 You May Also Like: